throughbit/BTCServices/README.md

 **%s** passes the txid to this scrpit.
 The script can then curl -X POST "https://localhost:PORT/node-update" -d "txid=$1"

 **$1** here accepts the first variable passed to the script i.e. the txid sent via wallet-notify.

-Called via wallet-notify to parse details of a txid regarding ONLY incoming transactions i.e. receives.
-Returns txid, confirmations, address and amount.

-The primary utility of this txparser is to notify the node admin about incoming transactions or receives.
-It can be extended to support notifications for outgoing transactions by removing the section commented in the code as //remove this condition to allow send notify.

 ## SlackNode.js